 After Implementing Xyleme

 Bottom Line?
-Dell EMC was able to shorten their translation process from 3 months to 3 days, which allowed service reps to take their localized training content right away.
-The results are better trained service personnel that are ready the moment a new product arrives at a customer location.
+Dell EMC was able to shorten their translation process from 3 months to 5 days, which allowed service reps to take their localized training content right away.
+The results are better-trained service personnel that are ready the moment a new product arrives at a customer location.

-While saving money on translation is always a good answer, creating a repeatable translation process that will constantly give back to your organization is an even better one.
+While saving money on translation is always a win, creating a repeatable translation process that will constantly give back to your organization is an even bigger one.
 Xyleme can help.

 All trademarks mentioned in this article belong their respective owners.